Theremin: Performance technique

+In 2004, thereminist Carolina Eyck invented a new and precise way to play the theremin, called the "8 finger position technique".
+For every octave there is a fixed arm position, and for notes within the octave fixed positions of the fingers, allowing very fast transitions between adjacent notes.
+With this technique the player is able to tune the theremin to their hand and rely on their finger positions, rather than correcting notes after they are audible.

 Although volume technique is less developed than pitch technique, some thereminists have worked to extend it, especially Pamelia Kurstin with her "walking bass" technique and Rupert Chappelle.

 The critic Harold C. Schonberg described the sound of the theremin as "[a] cello lost in a dense fog, crying because it does not know how to get home".